ogbk/supermarket-kata/README.md

       - `remainingPrice`: price for `remainingQuantity` without discount
       - `actualPrice`: what user actually pays [`reducedPrice + remainingPrice`]
       - `savings`: what user actually pays [`fullPrice` - (`reducedPrice + remainingPrice`) ]
+      - `suffix`: value to express quantity of items: `gr` or `item(s)`

+## Business considerations
+- Weight is shown in gr (grams not kilograms) everywhere except in receipt.
+This way users won't have to do much conversions.

 ## Coding techniques / styles